-When the online tool or database was provided by the SMP operator (either SIP or own system), the implementation costs were mostly paid by the access seekers/alternative operators, either by (recurrent) contributions to access the database/tool or by incurring these costs as part of the access fees to the PI.
-Only 2 NRAs (AK and AKOS) out of the full 11 NRAs54 under whose jurisdictions a tool was set up by the SMP operator indicated that the associated costs had to be borne by the SMP operator.
+When the online tool or database was provided by the SMP operator (either SIP or own system), the implementation costs were mostly paid by the access seekers, either by (recurrent) contributions to access the database/tool or by incurring these costs as part of the access fees to the PI.
+Only 2 NRAs (AK and AKOS) out of the 11 NRAs under whose jurisdictions a tool was set up by the SMP operator indicated that the associated costs had to be borne by the SMP operator.
 Details are presented in table AII.36 of Annex II.

 The BCRD provides for an obligation applicable to all network owners to make available, upon request, the minimum information on PI, which encompasses location and route, type and current use of the infrastructure, as well as a contact point.
 Complementary information offered by an online tool or database implemented to resolve the competition problems pinpointed by the relevant market reviews therefore could include geographical maps with the location, occupation level, technical specifications, state of the infrastructure or a reference offer.
-To that end, in countries where the SMP regulation on PI imposed a database or (online) tool providing information, it comprised information regarding ducts in 1655 of the 17 countries concerned, followed by manholes (14 NRAs56) and then poles (11 NRAs57).
-Respondents were asked about the types of information and functionalities included in this database or (online) tool.
+To that end, in countries where the SMP regulation on PI is imposed, a database or (online) tool providing information regarding ducts is required in 16 of the 17 countries concerned, followed by manholes (14 NRAs) and then poles (11 NRAs).

+Respondents were also asked about the types of information and functionalities included in this database or (online) tool.
 The complementary information that was provided in most cases was geographical location of the concerned civil infrastructure (in a map format), followed by the provision of a reference offer or access modalities and technical specifications, such as, for instance, diameter of ducts.
 Almost all these complementary pieces of information were provided based on SMP regulation.
 Further details on the specific data corroborated with the PI elements it refers to are shown in tables AII.37 (from a to d) from Annex II.

-Regarding the functionalities of the imposed online tool or database, in half of the cases the information had to be real-time consultable (as opposed to "available upon request" which was the minimum requirement of the BCRD).
-BEREC could see that this 'real-time data' functionality, in about half of the systems that supported it, was provided either by the BCRD or a combination of BCRD and SMP regulation.
-Furthermore, in more than half of the cases, the online tool offered the access seekers with the possibility to ask for access to PI online (mainly based on SMP regulation).
+Regarding the functionalities of the imposed online tool or database, in half of the cases the information has to be available in real-time (as opposed to "available upon request" which was the minimum requirement of the BCRD).
+BEREC discerns that this 'real-time data' functionality, in about half of the systems that supported it, was provided either by the BCRD or a combination of BCRD and SMP regulation.
+Furthermore, in more than half of the cases, the online tool also offers PIA requests functionality (mainly based on SMP regulation).

-In many cases, information on the occupation level had also to be provided by the SMP operator, and several regulators or countries had foreseen provisions in this regard.
-ANACOM obliged the SMP operator to provide indicative information on duct occupation using a 4-level colour system.
-Another 4 NRAs58 provided that the SMP operator should publish general rules on availability and/or reserve needs (e.g. in its reference offer), while other regulators
+In many cases, information on the occupation level has also to be provided by the SMP operator, and several regulators have stipulated provisions to ensure this.
+For example, ANACOM obliged the SMP operator to provide indicative information on duct occupation using a 4-level colour system.
+Another 4 NRAs provided that the SMP operator should publish general rules on availability and/or reserve needs (e.g. in its reference offer), while other

-53 By AGCOM, AKEP, AKOS, ANACOM, AK, Arcep, BNetzA, CNMC, ComReg, EETT, ECPTRA, HAKOM, OCECPR, RRT, RU, SPRK and UKE.
+AGCOM, AKOS, ANACOM, AK, ARCEP, CNMC, ComReg, ECPTRA, HAKOM, OCECPR and SPRK.